mia-platform/documentation/docs/release-notes/platform_10-9-0_releasenotes.md

 However, as with any major update, there are a few breaking changes to be aware of.
 We've renamed the `STRATEGIES_FOLDER` environment variable to `MANUAL_STRATEGIES_FOLDER` and the `CUSTOM_FUNCTIONS_FOLDER` environment variable to `TRIGGER_CUSTOM_FUNCTIONS_FOLDER`.
 We've also removed the `USE_AUTOMATIC` variable.
 Additionally, the `SINGLE_VIEW_NAME`,` ER_SCHEMA_FOLDER`, and `PROJECTION_CHANGES_SCHEMA_FOLDER` variables are now required.
 Check out the official documentation (TODO: add link)!

-Do not forget to check out the [changelog](/runtime-suite/single-view-trigger-generator/changelog.md) for a full list of changes!

 ### Bug Fix

 This version addressed a few bugs, here is a comprehensive list: